COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 NZTA, in consultation with the Waimakariri District Council, has chosen an eastern bypass option to upgrading SH1 in the Woodend area.

-Keep up to date on progress on the Woodend corridor improvements project on the NZTA website.
+Keep up to date on progress on the Woodend corridor improvements and the above project on the NZTA website.